PokeMMO/jnigen-template/README.md

 - mingw (i686 and x86_64) is required to be on path.
 - Android requires a populated `NDK_HOME` environment variable pointing to the NDK.

-# Docker
+# Github Actions

-- A dockerfile which sets up an environment for you can be found [here](https://github.com/PokeMMO/gdx-docker)
+- A fully functional Github Action is setup to build Windows/Linux/macOS/Android/iOS and publish to maven.